CadQuery/cadquery/doc/examples.rst

 This example shows how to locate a new workplane on the face of a previously created feature.

 .. note::
     Using workplanes in this way are a key feature of CadQuery.
 Unlike typical 3d scripting language, using work planes frees you from tracking the position of various features in variables, and allows the model to adjust itself with removing redundant dimensions

 The :py:meth:`Workplane.faces()` method allows you to select the faces of a resulting solid.
 It accepts a selector string or object, that allows you to target a single face, and make a workplane oriented on that face.

-Keep in mind that the origin of new workplanes are located at the center of a face by default.
+Keep in mind that by default the origin of a new workplane is calculated by forming a plane from the selected face and projecting the previous origin onto that plane.
+This behaviour can be changed through the centerOption argument of :py:meth:`Workplane.workplane`.

 .. cadquery::

-    result = cq.Workplane("front").box(2,3, 0.5)            #make a basic prism
+    result = cq.Workplane("front").box(2,3, 0.5)  # make a basic prism
-    result = result.faces(">Z").workplane().hole(0.5)   #find the top-most face and make a hole
+    result = result.faces(">Z").workplane().hole(0.5)  # find the top-most face and make a hole

 .. topic:: Api References